bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-architecture.md

 ### Nginx

 Nginx proxies calls to different server side applications through port 80.
-Nginx also allows Flash client to connect using RTMPT for users behind a firewall that preents their client from connecting directly to Red5 on port 1935.
+Nginx also allows Flash client to connect using RTMPT for users behind a firewall that presents their client from connecting directly to Red5 on port 1935.
 It also front-ends the Web API which runs on Tomcat7 listening on port 8080.
 For users joining the voice conference using WebRTC, nginx proxies the WebRTC connection to FreeSWITCH.

 ### Web API